-People Operations, in short, called PeopleOps, is the function/division within the organization that primarily focuses on employees’ development, engagement, and retention from their onboarding date until they leave the company.
+People Operations, also known as PeopleOps, is the function/division within the organization that primarily focuses on employees’ development, engagement, and retention from their onboarding date until they leave the company.

 Difference Between People Operations vs. Human Resources

 The term PeopleOps is comparable to HR as they both deal with people.
-In traditional Human Resources, employees are resources only – members of an organization are compensated for their hard work, that’s all.
+In traditional Human Resources, employees are seen as resources only – members of an organization are compensated for their hard work, that’s all.

-But the PeopleOps approach is distinct because it understands the value of the employees and focuses on increasing productivity and enhancing their skills through training and ensuring that the employees are working happily in their workspace.
+However, the PeopleOps approach is distinct because it understands the value of the employees, focuses on increasing productivity and enhancing their skills through training, and ensures that the employees are working happily in their workspace.

-As PeopleOps is comparable with the term HR, the two terms are not the same.
-Meaning there is an existing distinction between the two terms.
-The table below outlines the difference between both, laying out the focus and roles of each.
+While PeopleOps is comparable with HR, the two terms are distinct.
+The table below outlines the main differences between the two.